kyleterry/awesome-radio/README.md

 to create an open source repository of all the radio related resources I found helpful and my notes on the subject.

+This project is aimed at hackers who enjoy all aspects of radio communication.
+While a lot of this technology isn't usable by citizens and is heavily regulated by the FCC, just knowing anything about it is special.
+I've been interested in learning the ins and outs of radio, as well as hearing stories, new and old.

 ## General

 ### Links